Updated on 8th August, 2022

 Every casino has different bonuses, like the sign up bonus, high roller bonus, no deposit bonus and more.

 If you are not yet well versed on where to find those bonuses and promotions, you can check out our bonus guide to view each category and the provider offering each bonus.

-So why do people say casino bonuses are a fix?
+Why do people say casino bonuses are rigged?